How to become a music business owner: Ryan's story

 - Ryan advises making the most of social media to promote your creativity if you want to get into the music industry.

-What to expect if you want to run your own business
+What to expect if you want to become a music business owner

 Working for yourself looks different for each person and each business, but in general it means you: